 Cardiotoxicity can be described as dysfunction of the heart stemming from exposure to drugs, pollutants, or other toxins.
-The irresversible cardiac dysfunction and development of heart failure is characterized by electrophysiological, morphological and biochemical alterations.
-Cardiotoxicity is often associated with a decline in left ventricular ejection fraction (LVEF and autonomic disbalance).
+The irreversible cardiac dysfunction and development of heart failure is characterized by electrophysiological, morphological and biochemical alterations.
+Cardiotoxicity is often associated with a decline in left ventricular ejection fraction (LVEF) and autonomic disbalance.

-Cardiovascular toxicity is an important cause of drug attrition, particularly for small molecule projects.
+Cardiovascular toxicity often causes higher of drug attrition rates, particularly for small molecule projects.
 The chronic administration of drugs, for example in cancer treatments, can also cause cardiac complications.

 Electrocardiography analysis can provide deep insights into drug-induced myocardial pathology and help mitigate safety liabilities.